The Sneaky Trap of Confirmation Bias

 The Echo Chamber Effect

-Social media algorithms are designed to show us content that aligns with our interests and beliefs, creating “echo chambers” where we’re only exposed to information that confirms our existing views.
+As mentioned earlier, social media algorithms and our own tendencies can create echo chambers where we’re only exposed to information that confirms our existing views.
 This can lead to a distorted sense of reality and make it harder to understand and empathize with those who hold different perspectives.

 The Power of First Impressions